R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 function specifies the analyses of the features in the group to be removed (same format as i).

-replicate groups (equivalent to the rGroups argument to filter).
+(equivalent to the replicates argument to filter).

 Optional argument.
 If specified only feature groups with results in the specified object are kept.
 The